yairm210/Unciv/Uniques.md

 "New [unitFilter] units start with [amount] Experience in this city" - Replaced with "New [unitFilter] units start with [amount] Experience [cityFilter]"

 "[amount]% of food is carried over after population increases" - Replaced with "[amount]% of food is carried over [cityFilter] after population increases"

+"Hidden when cultural victory is disabled" - Replaced with ""Hidden when [victoryName] victory is disabled"